 The Rugby Football Union (RFU)

-In addition to publishing these statistics, the Rugby Football Union (RFU) in England has been a proactive researcher of concussion prevention and diagnosis, with projects including biomarker discovery and tackle analysis.
+The Rugby Football Union (RFU) in England has been a proactive researcher of concussion prevention and diagnosis, with projects including biomarker discovery and tackle analysis.
 The RFU regularly reviews and updates their law book in light of evidence gained through scientific research, for example 2018 saw a law change on tackle height in the Championship Cup.